jakeleboeuf/contributor/README.md

 #Contributor [![Build Status](https://travis-ci.org/jakeleboeuf/contributor.png)](https://travis-ci.org/jakeleboeuf/contributor)

-A simple [node](http://nodejs.org) module to grab your project contributors from your github repo and add them to your package.json.
+A simple [node](http://nodejs.org) module to grab your project contributors from your github repo and adds them to your package.json.
 Private repos are available as of 0.1.6!

 [![NPM](https://nodei.co/npm/contributor.png)](https://nodei.co/npm/contributor/)